zhol0777/is-this-good/README.md

       - I say “most” due to the possibility of Tribosys KSL becoming available in the future, which has been formulated to not gunk up the connection of the contact leaves.
   - Hesitant Recommendation
     - Glorious G-Lube
+      - Less than ideal, but it may be your only option.
+At least you know what you're getting into.
       - [SDS](https://cdn.discordapp.com/attachments/481804810497163264/768374046505041950/G-Lube_MSDS.pdf) for those interested
       - No PTFE content confirmed.
 A great description is provided by u/marks_ [here](https://www.reddit.com/r/MechanicalKeyboards/comments/jfbzqx/a_chemical_breakdown_of_glorious_lube_glube/)
     - Whatever grease you found on AliExpress or Amazon
-      - The difference between SW92SA and Mystery Manufacturer “GPL 205g0” is that I already know that SW92SA is jank and going to separate, while if I buy GPL 205g0, I run the risk of deluding myself into believing that I have the hookup while everyone buying lube from a traditional vendor is getting scammed.
+      - The difference between SW92SA and Mystery Manufacturer “GPL 205g0” is that I already know that SW92SA is jank and going to separate, while if I buy GPL 205g0, I run the risk of deluding myself into believing that I have the hookup while everyone buying genuine Krytox from a traditional vendor is getting scammed.
 If you know you’re getting a grease that’s going to separate, then more power to you.

 ### Switch Spring